-For ease of reference, the definitions in the Act which are used in this Note are reproduced in the Annexure.
+The definitions in the Act which are used in this Note are reproduced in the Annexure.

 4. Application of the law

 4.1 Interpretation of the proviso

 The first requirement in the definition in section 41(1) is that there must be a "group of companies" as defined in section 1(1).
 Paragraphs (i) and (ii) of the proviso then proceed to exclude certain companies and shares from consideration.